heiyunmu/learngit/readme.txt

-git is a good version control system. git is free software! this is a testfile! hello master!
+git is a distrubuted version control system. git is free software distributed under the GPL.